Edwin R. Yale: Death

 Gen. Yale married in 1824 to Eliza Ives (1804-1846), daughter of Othniel Ives and Sarah Yale.
 Her father was deacon of the Baptist church and selectman of Meriden, and his brother, Levi Yale, was a merchant and soldier in the War of 1812, and afterwards the city's postmaster for 12 years.
 His brother-in-law was Elias Yale Ives, husband of Anna Griswold Plumb.

 The couple had two sons together : William Rodolphus Yale (1824-1854) and Rollin E. Yale (1834-1839.

-Yale married secondly to Emma A. West Conkling in 1847, aunt of Hope Colgate (Hope Hubbell Conkling), wife of banker James Colby Colgate, of the Colgate family of the Colgate-Palmolive conglomerate.
-James was a son of financier James Boorman Colgate, the cofounder of the New York Gold Exchange and family member of Gov. Anthony Colby.
-His grandfather was William Colgate, the founder of the Colgate company and a benefactor of Colgate University.
+Yale married secondly to Emma A. West Conkling in 1847.
+He became the uncle by marriage of millionaire Hope Colgate (Hope Hubbell Conkling), wife of banker James C. Colgate, of the Colgate family of the Colgate-Palmolive conglomerate.
+Her second husband was William Travers Jerome Jr., son of politician William Travers Jerome, a cousin of Winston Churchill.

+Colgate's father was financier James B. Colgate, the cofounder of the New York Gold Exchange and family member of Gov. Anthony Colby.
+His grandfather was William Colgate, benefactor of Colgate University.
+Yale's grandniece, Hope Hubble Colgate Sloane, married the nephew of William Douglas Sloane, husband of Emily Thorn Vanderbilt of the Vanderbilts.

-Gen. Yale and his wife Emma had a mansion named "Underwood" next to theirs on her Colgate family estate in Bennington, whose main residence was a 55-room Tudor mansion.
+Gen. Yale and his wife Emma had a mansion named "Underwood" next to their niece on the Colgate family estate in Bennington, whose main residence was a 55-room Tudor mansion.
 The Underwood estate was later sold to OSS diplomat Ferdinand L. Mayer.

 Yale died December 30, 1883, at his estate in Bennington, Vermont.
 Following Gen. Yale's death, Edward A. Studwell was elected president of the Sumter club, with Gen. Charles Henry Howard, brother of Gen. Oliver O. Howard, as a vice-president.
 Guests at the meetings have included U.S. President Chester A. Arthur, Secretary of State James G. Blaine, Secretary William M. Evarts, Commanding General William T. Sherman, Gen. Quincy Adams Gillmore, abolitionist Rev. Henry Ward Beecher, and others.